 - What’s bad about oval engagement rings

 - An oval diamond buying guide to make sure you get an awesome stone

 Oval shaped engagement rings came about in the 1960s, when a Russian diamond cutter tweaked and elongated the traditional round brilliant shape of diamond.
 As it’s a variation of the round brilliant shape it includes many of the same features, including 56-58 sides (facets) that are optimized to reflect as much light as possible back to your eye and give excellent sparkle.

 There’s no standard shape for oval diamonds – they can be very long and thin, or can be nearly round.
 But their shape can have a big effect on what how the ring looks on a finger and how much the ring sparkles.

 A huge plus with an oval diamond engagement ring is that it is has nearly all the best bits of a round brilliant engagement ring, but is priced much lower.
 It’s basically an elongated round brilliant, so does an excellent job of reflecting light back to your eyes, making the diamond sparkle brilliantly.

 The table below shows the price difference at on of my recommended retailers between a round brilliant diamond and an oval shaped diamond at exactly the same carat weight and quality:

 - 1 carat

 - Clarity VS1

-The picture on the right shows the relative sizes of a 1 carat round brilliant diamond and a 1 carat oval.
+The picture below shows the relative sizes of a 1 carat round brilliant diamond and a 1 carat oval.
 You can see that that the oval looks larger, even though the two stones weigh exactly the same.